QuEraComputing/Bloqade.jl/docs/src/contrib.md

 ## Setup Documentation

-If you're editing the documentation, you can use the `serve` command:
+If you are editing the documentation, you can use the `serve` command:

 ```sh
 .ci/run doc serve